ReactiveCocoa/ReactiveSwift/Documentation/DesignGuidelines.md

 This simplifies [operator][Operators] implementations and [observers][].

-#### Events cannot be sent recursively
+#### Events are never delivered recursively, and values cannot be sent recursively.

-Just like ReactiveSwift guarantees that [events will not be received concurrently](#events-are-serial), it also guarantees that they won’t be received recursively.
+Just like [the guarantee of events not being delivered concurrently](#events-are-serial), it is also guaranteed that events would not be delivered recursively.
 As a consequence, [operators][] and [observers][] _do not_ need to be reentrant.

-If an event is sent upon a signal from a thread that is _already processing_ a previous event from that signal, deadlock will result.
+If a `value` event is sent upon a signal from a thread that is _already processing_ a previous event from that signal, it would result in a deadlock.
 This is because recursive signals are usually programmer error, and the determinacy of a deadlock is preferable to nondeterministic race conditions.

+Note that a terminal event is permitted to be sent recursively.

 When a recursive signal is explicitly desired, the recursive event should be time-shifted, with an operator like [`delay`][delay], to ensure that it isn’t sent from